safinxr/donation-campaign/README.md

 # Donation Campaign

 This is a web application project that aims to create a donation website with features such as viewing donations, making donations, and displaying statistics.
-The project follows the requirements and design specified in the Figma design provided.

 ## Demo
 [Website Live link](https://classy-kulfi-b51c75.netlify.app/)